 This sedimentary rock has fragments of skeletal remains of marine organisms, such as mollusks and corals.
 As it occurs naturally, it is found in abundance throughout the globe.
 The primary materials present in this rock are aragonite and calcite.

-This might give you the impression that limestone is more fragile than the traditional rocks.
+This might give you the impression that limestone is more fragile than traditional rocks.
 But do remember that many of the most magnificent ancient structures such as the Pyramids of Giza were built from this material.
 Hence, it is one of the oldest construction materials known to human beings, and its importance in the world of architecture must not be ignored.

 Benefits

-The process of clean-up walls often becomes exhausting, but with a limestone wall, you don’t have to worry about that at all.
-Retaining walls made of limestone are extremely easy to clean.
+The process of clean-up walls often becomes exhausting, but with a limestone wall, you don't have to worry about that at all.
+Retaining walls made of limestone is extremely easy to clean.
 A gentle brush is all that you need.
-The material is also fireproof and resistant to bugs and wheatears, and as such doesn’t lose its charm with time.
+The material is also fireproof and resistant to bugs and wheatears, and as such doesn't lose its charm with time.

 Interestingly, limestones infuse a very classy and timeless feel into the structures where they are used.
-For those of you who love the appearance of dessert-bound architecture of the past eras, this is the perfect material.
+For those of you who love the appearance of the dessert-bound architecture of past eras, this is the perfect material.

 Another great quality of limestone is that it offers great consistency.
 You can most conveniently obtain consistent shapes while using this building material.
 This becomes very essential during the process of building retaining fences.
 Thus, if you value the consistency factor, you must go for a limestone retaining wall.